trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 ### GoPro Fusion

-For this first example I'm going to use an `.mp4` video filmed using a GoPro Fusion with GPS enabled and the file encoded using H.264 at 4K (@30 FPS).
+For this first example I'm going to use an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no protune).
 The file size is 86.2MB and runs for 16 seconds.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iyIkDRERzz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>